devesh-2002/react-todo-list/README.md

 # React-todo-list
 This is a simple to-do list.
-User can enter What tasks he/she has to do, and can also delete it.
+User can enter the tasks he/she has to do, and can also delete it.

 ## Tech Stacks
 1. HTML